The shoes I wore last summer seem to be about a half-size too big now.

 Both dogs eventually made their way home, but not without igniting a second drama when Luke showed up without Lucy.
 Lucy is Luke’s half-sister.
 She’s younger and smaller than Luke, probably small enough and young enough to lose a fight with a coyote–definitely too small to prevail against two coyotes–and she is devoted to Luke.
 And she wasn’t with him.

-She finally turned up an hour later, sporting a minor injury to one paw but otherwise no worse for wear, although she refused to leave the house the entire next day.
+She finally turned up an hour later, sporting a minor injury to one paw but otherwise none the worse for wear, although she refused to leave the house the entire next day.
 Which is not like Lucy or any other member of her tribe.
-Field Labs live for outside.
+Field Labs live for the outside.

 So yesterday I was filling Katharine in on the night’s events, and the subject of raccoons came up, probably because it had crossed my mind that Luke and Lucy might have been shrieking at a raccoon.
 Turns out the raccoons in Katharine’s neighborhood are incredibly scrappy.
 They fight all the time.
 They used to fight just in warm weather, but now they fight year round.
 It’s like West Side Story around there, only for raccoons.